 1. Ad Inserter

 With lots of customization options and 16 different code blocks, Ad Inserter is a simple advertisement plugin for WordPress.
-The plugin lets you display the ads in various locations including before and after content, selected paragraph or excerpt, before title etc. You can also use the automatic display option to let the plugin choose the ad locations.
+The plugin lets you display the ads in various locations including before and after content, selected paragraphs or excerpts, before title, etc. You can also use the automatic display option to let the plugin choose the ad locations.

 WordPress Ad Widget provides one of the easiest ways to display AdSense or other ads on your website.
 Installing and activating the plugin will create several custom widgets in your WordPress website.
 To use the widgets, go to Appearance > Widgets from your website dashboard and find out the widgets titled ‘Ad Widget…’.

-It is possible to display both text and images advertisements by using the plugin.
-The simple, beginner-friendly plugin lets you display unlimited number of ads.
+It is possible to display both text and image advertisements by using the plugin.
+The simple, beginner-friendly plugin lets you display an unlimited number of ads.
 However, make sure that you are complying with the policies of the ad providers.
-Here is a video demo of this plugin:

-My suggestion for you is: Instead of using 2-3 plugins, use one which solves your purpose.
-Pick the one who let you add ads from other ad networks also.
-Do let me know which of these plugins you are using?
+My suggestion for you is: Instead of using 2-3 plugins, use one that solves your purpose.
+Pick the one that lets you add ads from other ad networks also.
+Do let me know which of these plugins you are using.
 If you are using any other plugin to add AdSense or other ads on your blog, do share with us in the comment section.